Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_15_defining_functions.rst

     print(square(3))

-The *return* statement can appear in multiple places in a function (with different values), and must be specified at the end of the function body.
+The *return* statement can appear in multiple places in a function (usually with different values), and must be specified at the end of the function body.
 The *abs* function, if it had not been embedded, could have been defined as follows:

 .. activecode:: console__functions_def_abs
     :passivecode: true